quicwg/multipath/draft-ietf-quic-multipath.md

 by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with a corresponding Path Identifier.

-The endpoint sending the PATH_ABANDON frame can consider a path as abandoned when the packet that contained the PATH_ABANDON frame is acknowledged.

 The receiver of a PATH_ABANDON frame should not release its resources immediately, but SHOULD wait for at least three times the current